genosh/redm-train-junctions/README.md

 ## Features
 - Swith junction when player is driving a train
 - Visualize direction where goes the train on the minimap
-- Sync junction wth all players
+- Sync junction with all players
--Possibility to switch junction directly at junction tracks (when player is at the ground)
+- Possibility to switch junction directly at junction tracks (when player is at the ground)

 ## Installation
 - Add `redm-train-junctions` folder to your resources folder